GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Language-Action-and-Perception/language-action.md

 ---
 The course webpage can be accessed

-The course syllabus can be found [here](./Syllabus/Language, Action and Perception.pdf)
+The course syllabus can be found [here](./Syllabus/Language, Action and Perception.pdf).